Hallowed Grounds Espresso

 The decor is what sets this place apart from other Southside cafes though.
 It's filled to the brim with quirky collectables and vintage bric-a-brac, many with price tags attached.
 You'd be forgiven for thinking you were in a trendy inner-suburb rather than the less hip Mount Gravatt.

-*Things to Note: Hallowed Grounds is dog friendly with chicken-flavoured doggy treats available for a mere dollar.
+*Things to Note: Hallowed Grounds is dog friendly with chicken-flavoured doggy treats available.
 Parking is available on-street or behind the cafe, down the lane.